faisalnh/reading-companion/AI.md

 5. **Keep the design fun and colorful** - this is for kids!
 6. Sample PDFs with metadata are available - ask user for location when implementing book upload
 7. User has Google OAuth credentials ready for NextAuth setup
-8. Deployment target is Coolify - ensure Docker compatibility
+8. Deployment target is Docker - ensure Docker compatibility